djangocon/2025.djangocon.eu/djangocon_2025/content/information/grants/0grants.md

 - people who have experienced trauma and its aftermath (PTSD, anxiety, etc)
 - people living with or recovering from substance abuse

-**The Grant Application is now open.
-The deadline for submitting applications is April 15th, at 23:59 UTC**.
-We aim to inform applicants of the results within a few days following the closure of the application window.
-Please be aware that you must apply before the deadline if you need a grant.
+We aim to inform applicants of the results within a few days of the application window closing.
+Please be aware that you must apply before the deadline for a grant.
 Additionally, speakers are automatically entitled to receive a ticket.